How to Register to Vote (video)

 If I’m from another area of New York, where should I register to vote?
 College students have a choice about where to register to vote.
 You can register using your campus or off-campus apartment address, or register using your permanent home address.
 If you register or remain registered at your home address you may want to determine how to vote using an absentee ballot for the primary and general elections.
-New York State has guidance on how to request and utilize an absentee ballot if you will not able to be in your voting precinct (or home) on an election day.
+New York State has guidance on how to request and utilize an absentee ballot if you are not able to be in your voting precinct (or home) on an election day.
 If you are unsure, we suggest you watch our How to Determine What Address to Use as College Student Voter video.

 What’s the deadline to register?
 In 2020 you must adhere to the following deadlines: *As of March 28, 2020, registration deadlines have been updated and changes are reflected below.*

 State Primary Election Registration Deadline: May 29, 2020